foundry-rs/book/src/reference/cast/cast-index.md

 ### NAME

-cast-index - Compute the storage slot for an entry in a mapping.
+cast-index - Compute the storage slot location for an entry in a mapping.

 ### SYNOPSIS